ctrlaltf2/solaris/README.md

 # FAQ
 ## Why "Solaris"?
-While yes, this name overloads the [operating system of the same name](https://en.wikipedia.org/wiki/Oracle_Solaris), I chose Solaris as a reference to a well-known sci-fi novel.
 Predicting the position of three suns was done by *[Trisolaris](https://www.litcharts.com/lit/the-three-body-problem/terms/trisolaris)*, thus, the prediction of the position of just one sun must be done by none other than *Solaris* (it only makes sense!).